baillielab/sequential-gwas/docs/src/combining_datasets.md

 - `genotypes.aggregated.qced.final.{bed,bim,fam}`: The aggregated genotypes
 - `covariates.merged.csv`: THe covariates inferred from the genotypes (ancestry, PCs).

-## Pipeline parameters
+## Workflow Parameters

-This is the list of all the pipeline's parameters.
-In principle they don't need to be changed if the conventions in this documentation have been respected and are up to date.
-Otherwise, please feel free to open an issue.
+This is the list of all the pipeline's parameters, they can be set in the `run.config` file under the `params` section.

 ### Input Files